 Evan Dawson is meeting with Angela Cullmore-Todd, Head of Care Services at The Royal British Legion, to discuss potential collaborations.
 We are thrilled that they have just awarded us a grant to help develop much of the evaluation work, being led by the University of Winchester.

 We were delighted to support the public launch of the APPG on Arts, Health and Wellbeing’s new report ‘Creative Health’ at King’s College, London.
 The presentations were led by Lord Howarth of Newport, Darren Henley (Arts Council England), Shirley Cramer (RSPH) and Ed Vaizey MP.
 We provided a recorder trio for the event, and were delighted by references made to the project by several of the speakers.

-Working together with the University of Winchester, BUPA, MHA and the Orders of St John Care Homes Trust, we are introducing music into six care homes over the coming months, using a new approach.
+Working together with the University of Winchester, MHA, the Orders of St John Care Homes Trust and others, we are introducing music into six care homes over the coming months, using a new approach.
 LMN musicians will work together with staff members to provide regular music for residents over several months, supporting those staff members to continue using music after our involvement finishes.
 The first session took place in Bath today, and the initial feedback was very positive.
 The data gathered will be analysed by researchers at the University of Winchester, using the evaluation framework developed on 15 June (see below).

 Evan Dawson met with Duncan Selbie, CEO of Public Health England.
 He confirmed that PHE is happy to support the initiative, and we have added them to the list of supporting organisations.
 Over the coming months, we will explore how we might work together more practically.

 Ed Vaisey MP led a debate on arts, health and wellbeing at Westminster Hall, in the Houses of Parliament.
 His introductory comments included references to ‘A Choir in Every Care Home’, which he described as “brilliant”.